JackDaWack/My2025/JulesDotAI/README.txt

-Original code design by Gerald Taylor
+Original code design by Gerald Taylor.
-Modified by Jackson Netter
+Implemented and modified by Jackson Netter.

+4/2/2025:
+-Corrected memory deallocation in class destructors for data and data_handler classes.

 3/30/2025:
 -Implemented validate_performance() and test_performance methods.